Pharmacist

 I'm looking to become a pharmacist in the future, if I tell a pharmacist that I wanted to gain experience to see how a pharmacy works by working behind the counter at his pharmacy, in your point of view, would he give me the job?

-Asked by DS almost 11 years ago
+Asked by DS over 11 years ago

 I am seeing that there is a database where prescription refills for abused drugs are logged.
 Is ther ea way to get to this information or get a print out of someone else to veiw how often they are filling a prescription?

-Asked by Dra almost 11 years ago
+Asked by Dra over 11 years ago

 Is it posible for a pharmacy to give me expired pills?
 I take Wellbutrin and been talking it for over a year and this last bottle I went to pick up, since Ive started taking it I feel diffrently.

-Asked by ALexia over 9 years ago
+Asked by ALexia about 10 years ago